 Pricing and Discounts

-Many elements may increase the cost of a driver’s insurance premiums including the driver’s age, gender, driving history, and geographic location.
+Many elements may increase the cost of a driver’s insurance premiums including the driver’s age, gender, driving record, credit score, and geographic location.

-Just as any of these factors can raise the cost of insurance policies, there are also several that can reduce rates, including discounts based on driver education, age, and driving skills.
+Just as any of these factors can raise the cost of insurance policies, there are also several that can reduce rates, including discounts based on driver education, good student discounts, age, and safe driver skills.

 Looking at the discounts offered by Allstate vs. Liberty Mutual, you can see that although each company has the same amount of discounts, they are entirely different in type.